hdShang/arxiv-daily/docs/cs-CL/2025-08-13/papers/250815798v1-persuasiveness-and-bias-in-llm-investigating-the-impact-of-persuasiv.md

 ---
 layout: default
-title: Persuasiveness and Bias in LLM: Investigating the Impact of Persuasiveness and Reinforcement of Bias in Language Models
+title: "Persuasiveness and Bias in LLM: Investigating the Impact of Persuasiveness and Reinforcement of Bias in Language Models"
 ---

 # Persuasiveness and Bias in LLM: Investigating the Impact of Persuasiveness and Reinforcement of Bias in Language Models